ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add options on accounts to require analytic distribution on journal entries posting
 #.
 Create a "Bank and Cash menu" to grop submenus of future modules as checks and others.
 Also creates an specific submenu for internal transfers.
 #.
 Do not allow to set same Company Currency on Journals or Accounts (enforce to keep empty if that is the cases)
 #.
-Allow to set more than one default tax for sales/purchases, useful for multicompany but also for perceptions or similar tax applied together with vat's.
-#.
 Add maturity date on manual journal entries
 #.
 Add internal notes on invoices (account.move) to be used later by sales / pickings
 #.
 Show the "Reversal of" field always, like the origin field, not matter if the field is set or not or the type of account.move.